ibmresilient/resilient-community-apps/fn_salesforce/README.md

 ---
 ### Salesforce Case Record Types

 Consider using Case Record Types for security cases that are escalated from Salesforce to SOAR.
 The case Record Type Names can be specified in the app.config file `polling_record_type_names` parameter so that the poller queries only those record types in the platform.
-If this parameter is not specified all case record types are searched each polling interval.
+If this parameter is not specified, all case record types are searched each polling interval.

-See the Salesforce documentation on creating Support Processes and Case Record Types.
+See the Salesforce documentation for information on creating Support Processes and Case Record Types.

  ![screenshot: support-process ](./doc/screenshots/support-process.png)